deepaksood619/deepaksood619.github.io/docs/decentralized-applications/coins-tokens-chains/wallets.md

 The resulting signature looks the same as one created without the threshold scheme, but it is not created with a single private key.
 Rather, it is created with multiple private key shares, which are distributed such that no single person controls the private key entirely.

 To sign a transaction, enough [Approvers](https://qredo.zendesk.com/hc/en-us/articles/4405882993425) must participate to meet a threshold.
-This threshold structure is typically conceptualized as “t of n”, in which n refers to the total number of signers, and t refers to the number of Approvers who can sign a transaction on behalf of the entire group.
+This threshold structure is typically conceptualized as "t of n", in which n refers to the total number of signers, and t refers to the number of Approvers who can sign a transaction on behalf of the entire group.
 For example, you might have a group of 7 signers (n), and require 4 of them to authenticate a transaction: t of n = 4 of 7.

 [What Are Threshold Signatures?](https://www.qredo.com/blog/what-are-threshold-signatures)